Seagate/cortx-motr/doc/dev/btree/index.rst

      - btree operations are instrumented with addb
      - [r.btree.performance]

+   * - [**r.btree.leveldb**]
+     - the implementation achieves at least 0.85 of performance (measured as throughput or operations per second as appropriate) of leveldb on the same workload (same mix of operations with the same concurrency and the same operational environment)
+     - [r.btree.performance]

    * - [**r.btree.b+tree**]
      - the implementation uses b+tree algorithm
      - [r.btree.performance]